 However, even though this theory had come back long back in the 3rd century, a proper model of this theory was not proposed until the 16th century.

-Based on this theory, many other personalities, such as Johannes Kepler and Galileo Galilei, introduced the elliptical orbits through a telescope.
+Based on this theory, many other personalities, such as Johannes Kepler and Galileo Galilei, introduced elliptical orbits through a telescope.

 Main Differences Between Geocentric and Heliocentric